yaronf/I-D/STAR/draft-ietf-acme-star.md

 relatively high rate of client-server interactions in a STAR ecosystem.
 Clients and servers should consider using the mechanism described in
 {{certificate-get-nego}} to mitigate the risk.

+When using unauthenticated GET to fetch the STAR certificate, the server SHALL use the appropriate cache directives to set the freshness lifetime of the response (Section 5.2 of {{!RFC7234}}) such that on-path caches will consider it stale before or at the time its effective lifetime is due to expire.

 # Implementation Status